 All courses with a grade of F, I, W, UW, and repeated courses will be considered in the calculation of credit hours attempted and will be subject to the Standards of Satisfactory Academic Progress.
 Audited courses are not considered in awarding financial aid; therefore, they will not be counted in the determination of Satisfactory Academic Progress.
-Incomplete (I) grades will be calculated as failing grades in regard to Credit Hour Completion until the course has been satisfactorily completed.
 It is the student's responsibility to inform the Student Success Center if grade changes have been made to his/her academic record.